What’s the Difference Between Soundproofing and Sound Dampening?

 We all enjoy privacy, and Felt Right’s acoustic paneling ensures you never have to share what happens inside your home again.
 Echoes within your house or apartment might carry conversations over to your neighbors or make your entertainment system seem louder than it is.
 Acoustic deadening materials absorb your voices and entertainment so you can preserve your home’s privacy.

 Comfort typically implies physical relaxation on the couch or a bed.
-Felt Right’s acoustic damping material won’t provide you the same type of comfort as your bed, but it will undoubtedly create a more peaceful environment for your ears and mental state.
+Felt Right’s acoustic damping material won’t provide you with the same type of comfort as your bed, but it will undoubtedly create a more peaceful environment for your ears and mental state.

 When focusing on work, the last thing you want to deal with is hearing your neighbor’s loud conversation or their music.
 Felt Right’s noise reduction wall panels reduce unwanted noise, so you don’t feel irritated or distracted.